 Events are rapidly changing so for the moment we have the following messages:

-The new Plymouth Good Neighbours Scheme will see the Council join forces with community groups and charities across the city to provide a central place for people to put their hat in the ring to help.
+The Plymouth Good Neighbours Scheme will see the Council join forces with community groups and charities across the city to provide a central place for people to put their hat in the ring to help.

-The Council will collect names and skillsets and then help groups by distributing volunteers with the right skills to right places at the right time, directly and through the many great voluntary sector organisations in the city, and key partners such as the Plymouth Octopus Project and One Plymouth.
+The Council will collect names and skillsets and then help groups by distributing volunteers with the right skills to right places at the right time, directly and through the many great voluntary sector organisations in the city, and key partners such as the Plymouth Octopus Project and Our Plymouth.

 Caring for Plymouth is an alliance between the Council, Livewell Southwest and a large number of VCS organisations.
 It will ensure that Plymouth’s most vulnerable are provided with emotional support, shopping, medicine collection, support with paying bills and accessing money.
 Staff providing the service will have had background checks to provide added piece of mind.

 In addition, the Caring for Plymouth Support Hub will support other vulnerable older and disabled people who are affected by Covid 19 and who have no-one to support them to maintain their independence.